COVID-19 update: Parking charges to be re-introduced in district council car parks from Monday 8 June

-The council manages 19 car parks in Didcot, Goring, Henley, Thame, Chinnor, Wheatley, Culham, Benson and Wallingford.
+We have 16 car parks in Didcot, Goring, Henley-on-Thames, Thame, Chinnor, Wheatley, Culham, Benson and Wallingford.
 There are a mixture of short/long stay, free and 'pay and display' car parks that are controlled by Parking Orders (see below).

 Car park fees and conditions

 Car parking fees apply in the council pay and display car parks Monday to Saturday including bank holidays.
-Riverside car park in Wallingford is free on a Sunday.
 Download information on the latest car park and permit fees from the downloads menu on this page, or contact the car parks team.

-You need to display a ticket to park for the free hour at car parks in Thame, Didcot, Goring, some car parks in Wallingford and the free two hours at Goldsmith’s Lane car park in Wallingford.
+You need to display a ticket to park for the free hour at car parks in Thame, Didcot, Goring & Wallingford and the free two hours at Goldsmith’s Lane car park in Wallingford.

 The other main conditions in the car parks are: